ec-data/trump-russia-study/docs/musing_on_intelligence_report.md

 Devos also operates Alticor and Amway (blatant pyramid scheme).
 Amway operates in Russia and works with Alfa Bank.
 'Alfa-Amway Program for Individual Business Owners'

+Trump server leak is very hard to prove without knowing who Tea Leaves works for, though it is true that security researchers are given access to DNS datasets to track major hacks/attacks.
+More interesting would be to run analysis on the packets themselves and compare to known secure communication methods (fingerprinting works on many forms of encryption currently in use, especially considering the low-tech approach in using this server) - NSA likely already doing or did this.

+Another question on Tea Leaves leak: why would a DNS translation be involved at all - skipping the middle man and using a (static) IP address would be obvious to any admin.
+More obvious would be to use a few hops instead of blatant direct connections and Trump owned domains.
+Many challenges on this one, though the raw data is certainly interesting.
+See graph provided in images for an overview.

+Claims that the server was rebooted under a different domain name and immediately contacted Alfa Bank. 'trump-email.com' to ''

 #### DEAD / MISSING / ARRESTED AFTER LEAK